isomerpages/moe-chongfu/pages/Testing2.md

 .slides {
   display: flex;
-  justify-content: space-evenly;
   transition: transform 0.5s ease; /* Smooth transition for sliding */
-  width: 1000%; /* Ensure all 10 slides fit in */
+  width: 1000%; /* Adjust this to match the number of slides */ }
-}

 .slide {
-  width: 10%; /* Each slide takes up 10% of the container width */
+  width: 10%; /* Each slide takes up 10% of the container (for 10 slides) */
   height: auto;
 }